novoda/github-slack-action/README.md

 **Required** The webhook to your slack channel, never use a URL directly as Slack will automatically remove it.
 Use your Github secrets.

+### mentionPairs

+Provide a list of githubUsername-slackMemberId comma separated

+> ferran-U0111, clara-U0121

+When this field is populated then all githubUsername's that appear in the **text** field will be mentioned in slack

+###

 ### Example

 ```